carpedm20/awesome-hacking/README.md

 If you want to contribute to this list (please do), send me a pull request or contact me [@carpedm20](https://twitter.com/carpedm20)

+This is an amazing tool which you want to learn about

 For a list of free hacking books available for download, go [here](https://github.com/Hack-with-Github/Free-Security-eBooks)